-When I first ran, I stressed that I was smart, tough, and hard-working.
+When I first ran for office, I emphasized that I was smart, tough, and hard-working.
 Those are the qualities that I rely on in my professional life and which I thought would have the most practical application to this new endeavor.
-Over the course of my first term, I realized that I rely more heavily on other qualities as a Council member.
-Being tenacious is important, but being compassionate is essential.
-Being able to see the humor in absurd situations has also been a critical skill.
-Serving on Council is far from a solo effort.
-The work we do is as part of a team.
+Over the course of my first term, I discovered that I rely more on other qualities as a Council member.
+Tenacity is important, but compassion is essential.
+Seeing the humor in absurd situations is a critical and underrated skill.
+I strive to share information widely and to understand other viewpoints.
+Serving on Council is fundamentally about working as part of a team.
 The day-to-day work involves listening, learning, evaluating, and collaborating.
-I strive to share information widely and to understand other viewpoints.
-I've come to learn that my signature strengths as a politician are that I'm thoughtful, imaginative, and kind.
-I'm as discouraged as anyone by the corrosiveness of the national political culture, but my work on the local level is a concerted and idealistic effort to change our political culture from the bottom up.
-Our local political culture has improved dramatically over the past four years, with a new level of cooperation and respect characterizing the interactions among our elected officials and staff.
-We have also started to more effectively leverage the talents and energy of our residents and to find ways to put our residents' skills to work for Hyattsville.
-I am very optimistic about the four years ahead of us.
+We have made great strides in more effectively leveraging the talents and energy of our residents and finding ways to put our residents' skills to work for Hyattsville.
+My focus is on the future and I am very optimistic about what lies ahead of us.

 Our community is both a work in progress and it's an area which is coming into its own.
 People from beyond our borders are starting to notice that there's something special going on in Hyattsville.
 I have had the great privilege of being part of the collective efforts to transform this community into the wonderful place to live and work it is today.
 I've served the past four years representing Ward 2 on the Hyattsville City Council and I ask for your vote to allow me to continue the work we've started.